ucsd-progsys/mist/README.md

 As in the paper, an `x` indicates that the specification cannot be directly expressed with that tool.

-Unfortunately, the verison of MoCHi we commpare against was made available as a [web demo](http://www.kb.is.s.u-tokyo.ac.jp/~uhiro/relcomp/) that is no longer functional.
+Unfortunately, the version of MoCHi we compare against was made available as a [web demo](http://www.kb.is.s.u-tokyo.ac.jp/~uhiro/relcomp/) that is no longer functional.
-Since then, there has been a source relase of MoCHi, but it does not support the `-relative-complete` verification mode that we compared against in our paper.
-We inclue a build of the latest version of MoCHi anyways, in case you want to play with it yourself and get an idea of how it works:
+Since then, there has been a source release of MoCHi, but it does not support the `-relative-complete` verification mode that we compared against in our paper.
+We include a build of the latest version of MoCHi anyways, in case you want to play with it yourself and get an idea of how it works:

     $ mochi mochi-tests/incrState.ml